bencejeney/laravel-car-incident-history-app/README.md

 The admin user can also edit the vehicles and the incidents, and assign Premium to other users.

 ## Testing
+Open a terminal and run the command: php artisan serve

 - Admin user
 Email: jeney.bence@gmail.com
 Password: abcd1234